Skip to main content

 During application development, you would typically set up the environment for authentication using Entra ID by first Installing the Azure CLI, running az login in your console window, then entering your credentials in the browser window that was opened.
 The call to DefaultAzureCredential() will then succeed.
 Setting exclude_interactive_browser_credential=False in that call will enable launching a browser window if the user isn't already logged in.

-As an alternative to creating a specific client directly, you can use the function load_client to return the relevant client (of types ChatCompletionsClient or EmbeddingsClient) based on the provided endpoint:
+If you are using Serverless API or Managed Compute endpoints, there is an alternative to creating a specific client directly.
+You can instead use the function load_client to return the relevant client (of types ChatCompletionsClient or EmbeddingsClient) based on the provided endpoint:

 from azure.ai.inference import load_client